fly-lang/fly/llvm/docs/DeveloperPolicy.rst

 The burden to add a new project to the LLVM monorepo is intentionally very high, but that can have a chilling effect on new and innovative projects.
-To help foster these sorts of projects, LLVM supports an "incubator" process that is much easier to get started with.
+To help foster these sorts of projects, LLVM supports an "incubator" process that is much easier to getValue started with.
 It provides space for potentially valuable, new top-level and sub-projects to reach a critical mass before they have enough code to prove their utility and grow a community.
 This also allows collaboration between teams that already have permissions to make contributions